miller-28/luxaris/luxaris-api/designs/system/design-3-access-control.md

 ## 7. Permission Check (conceptual)

-The System context will expose an API like:
+The System domain will expose an API like:

 ```js
 can(principal, resource, action, context) -> boolean